 Homework Policy

-Homework fosters independence, self-reliance, self-esteem, co-operation, responsibility and life long learning.
+Homework fosters independence, self-reliance, self-esteem, co-operation, responsibility and life- long learning.
 It is an essential part of primary education as it re-enforces what children learn in school.
 It provides a link between teacher and parent and encourages parental involvement in their child’s education.

 In general, homework is meant to be achievable by a child working on his/her own to the best of his/her ability.
-However, there is also times when homework will require a parent to “work with” their child to complete a task.
+However, there are also times when homework will require a parent to “work with” their child to complete a task.
 It is normally prepared by the teacher in class.
 It can be used to practice what is done in school or can be designed to challenge children’s ability and provide opportunities for creativity.

 How often is homework given?

+Homework is given on Mondays, Tuesdays, Wednesdays and Thursdays.
 Sometimes at the discretion of the class teacher or the principal, children may be given ‘homework off’ as a treat or as an acknowledgment of some special occasion.

 Homework Content